 Rounding for Success: A Superintendent’s Journey from Skepticism to Impact

 Dave Kline, Superintendent of the Colton School District in Oregon, shares an inspiring journey from skepticism to success with the implementation of rounding as a strategic leadership tool.
 Initially cautious, Kline embraced rounding, recognizing its transformative power beyond routine check-ins.
-During his breakout session at What’s Right in Education, Superintendent Kline emphasizes its role in continuous improvement, shaping it into a dynamic feedback mechanism that guides leaders toward actionable insights.
+During his breakout session at What’s Right in Education, Superintendent Kline emphasizes its role in continuous improvement, shaping it into a dynamic feedback tool that guides leaders toward actionable insights.

 KEY TAKEAWAYS